GED Math: The Most Feared Subject made Easier.

 Tips for Success in the GED Math Test

 *TIP: Read the answer options before you read the math test questions.
-This will allow you to eliminate outlying answers immediately.
+This will allow you to eliminate outlying answers right away.

-*TIP: Be familiar with these formulas so that you are not wasting time looking them up.
+*TIP: Be familiar with these formulas so won’t waste time looking them up..
 If you have these formulas memorized, you will be able to simply plug in the information provided.

 Q: Will a calculator be allowed on the test?